daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Exists Partially Out of Phase
 * Moves Like a Cat
-* Moves Like the Wind
+* Va Comme le Vent
 * Runs Away
 * Shreds the Walls of the World
 * Travels Through Time